 May a borrower pledge more than one security as collateral for a single loan?

-Yes, a borrower may pledge any combination of eligible ABS as collateral for a single TALF loan.
-However, a fixed rate ABS must be pledged against a fixed rate loan and a floating rate ABS against a floating rate loan.
+YesNo.
+Except in the case of SBA (7a) Pool Certificates, a borrower may pledge any combination of only a single eligible ABS as collateral for a single TALF loan.
+However, a fixed rate In the case of SBA (7a) Pool Certificates, a borrower may pledge more than one Certificate as collateral for a single loan; however, each Certificate ABS must be pledged against a fixed rate loan and a floating rate ABS against a floating rate loan have the same weighted average life.